ietf-wg-cellar/matroska-specification/diagram.md

 |       | Data       | Frame       |
 +----------------------------------+
 ```
-Figure: Representation of the `Block Element` Structure.
+Figure: Representation of the `Block Element` Structure

 Each `Cluster` **MUST** contain exactly one `Timestamp Element`.
 The `Timestamp Element` value **MUST**
 be stored once per `Cluster`.
 The `Timestamp Element` in the `Cluster` is relative to the entire `Segment`.